RKA2020/Maplet-GutData/README.md

 The aim of the project is to

-      1- Check the feasibility of using Maplet in gut microbiome data analysis 2- Check the reproducibility of the results generated from the article
+      1- Check the feasibility of using Maplet in metabolome and gut microbiome data analysis 2- Check the reproducibility of the results generated from the article

 You can find the available supplementary data [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6342642/).